Áù¾ÅÉ«ÌÃ

 Existing Buildings: Utility Reduction Program

 Since 2015, the Utility Reduction Program (URPr) has invested more than $35 million in renewed and optimized building systems at the Main and Foothills campuses.
 This includes the support of 14 million in external funding including 8.6 M from the Low Carbon Economy Fund.
-The impact of this investment has reduced Áù¾ÅÉ«Ìà greenhouse gas (GHG) emissions by ~33,000 tonnes CO2equivilent per year and generated a cumulative utility cost avoidance of approximately more than $30 million.ÌýÌý
+The impact of this investment has reduced Áù¾ÅÉ«Ìà greenhouse gas (GHG) emissions by ~33,000 tonnes CO2equivilent per year and $8 million in calculated utility cost avoidance annually (based on the 2023 rates).ÌýÌý

 Projects within the program are designed to bring aging infrastructure up to more energy efficient standards with a focus on mechanical upgrades, lighting retrofits, and installation of energy recovery systems.
 URPr selects and implements projects based on its potential to improve building energy efficiency and reduce GHG emissions.Ìý